Apollo1840/machine_learning_theory/ml/feature_selection.md

 (memorize tip: $\frac{P(x, y)}{P(x) P(y)}$ often used to measure dependency).

-### Model-based (Wrapper methods)
+### Wrapper methods (Model-based)

 - RFE (needs importance measure)
-- SFS-Backwards/SFS-Forwards/BiSFS
+- SeqFS: SFS-Backwards/SFS-Forwards/BiSFS
 - GA
+- Lasso regression

 Feature importance:
-- Coefficients in linear alike model, such as linear regression, SVM.
+- Coefficients in linear alike model. (such as linear regression, SVM)
-- MDI(Mean Decrease in Impurity): Decrease of Gini score in DT.
+- Mean Decrease in Impurity (**MDI**): Decrease of Gini score in DT.
-- MDA(Mean Decrease in Accuracy): After randomly shuffled the feature.
+- Mean Decrease in Accuracy (**MDA**): After randomly shuffled THE feature of inputs.

 #### Random forest

-Impurity decrease is **weighted** by number of points in each decision node.
+DT: Impurity decrease is **weighted** by number of points in each decision node.

-Importance is **sumed** upon all decision trees.
+RF: Importance is **sumed** upon all decision trees.

 #### Neural Net

 SHAP:
-SHAP value measures how feature contributes to certain output.
+SHAP value measures how feature contributes to certain output (by removing that feature).
 Average absolut SHAP value measures the importance of features.

 reference: https://arxiv.org/abs/1705.07874v2